McBusted: Charlie Simpson's return to Busted and McBusted's future

 The band have nothing more planned, with the members saying they will sit down and discuss what is next.
 However, Fletcher has suggested that McBusted would end 2016 to allow for McFly to continue.
 He told Fabulous magazine that "McBusted was an opportunity to have fun without knowing where it would take us, but McFly is for life.
-McBusted has been amazing fun, but it's not where our passion is.
-McFly is more than a band, we live and breathe it.
+McBusted has been amazingly fun, but it's not where our passion is.
+McFly is more than a band; we live and breathe it.
 We want to make album number six."

 On 10 November 2015, Charlie Simpson returned to the original Busted line up with Willis and Bourne.
-In their first interview with Hunger TV, Willis touched on the future of McBusted stating "We've done McBusted, it was awesome, we loved every second of it.
+In their first interview with Hunger TV, Willis touched on the future of McBusted, stating, "We've done McBusted; it was awesome; we loved every second of it.
 Now it's time to be in this band."
-Although Fletcher commented that McBusted are done performing together at the minute, he also stated that it doesn't mean they won't perform together again and that "It's something that is always going to be there – it definitely doesn't feel like the end."
+Although Fletcher commented that McBusted are done performing together at the minute, he also stated that it doesn't mean they won't perform together again and that "it's something that is always going to be there – it definitely doesn't feel like the end."
 On 26 April McFly announced their comeback tour, Anthology Tour, in which they will perform the entirety of their five studio albums in four cities over three nights.

 Busted marked their 20th anniversary in 2023 with the album Greatest Hits 2.0, which features McFly on the track "Thunderbirds 2.0".
 This marks the first collaboration between the bands since McBusted.